Will a debt consolidation loan affect my credit score?

 Your credit score may also improve if you pay your debt consolidation loan on time each month.
 Each payment is reported back to the credit bureaus and may help increase your score.
 It is a slow process, but your score may increase over time if you keep up with your payments.

 Now you know how a debt consolidation loan can affect your credit score—both negatively and positively.
-If you’re looking to consolidate your debt with a loan that provides flexibility and one affordably low monthly payment, call our team at 866.280.5476 to speak to a loan specialist or use our Payment Estimator to see how affordable your monthly payment could be in 30 seconds or less.
+If you’re looking to consolidate your debt with a loan that provides flexibility and one affordably low monthly payment, call our team to speak to a loan specialist or use our Payment Estimator to see how affordable your monthly payment could be in 30 seconds or less.